PM flags off south India's first Vande Bharat Express in Bengaluru | Business

 ''It will fulfill the dream of numerous travellers intending to undertake Kashi Yatra,'' according to the South Western Railway.

-The train offers a eight-day tour package at discounted rates for pilgrims.
+The train offers an eight-day tour package at discounted rates for pilgrims.
 Official sources said the Government of Karnataka gives cash assistance of Rs 5,000 to the Kashi Vishwanath Yatra pilgrims.

 This train covers holy places including Varanasi, Ayodhya and Prayagraj.